 Irish names recorded during the Middle Ages are characterized by many spelling variations.
 This preponderance of variations for common names can be explained by the fact that the scribes and church officials that kept records during that period individually decided how to capture one's name.
 These recorders primarily based their decisions on how the name was pronounced or what it meant.
 Research into the name Cathey revealed many variations, including MacCarthy, MacCarty, MacArty, MacArthy and others.

-Another 271 words (19 lines of text) are included under the topic Early Cathey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Cathey Notables in all our PDF Extended History products and printed products wherever possible.